Gendarmenmarkt

 Between the two churches is the Konzerthaus (concert hall).
 It is home to the German orchestra.
 Constructed between 1818 and 1821, it was demolished practically completely during the Second World War and was restored in the following years.

-Visitors can climb to the top of the French Church’s dome but, in our opinion, it isn’t worth buying the ticket because the views are a little disappointing, especially compared to the perspective from the Cathedral.
+Visitors can climb to the top of the French Church’s dome, open daily from May to September from 10 am to 7 pm.
+In our opinion, it's not the best lookout of the city, despite its 360º views of Berlin, especially compared to the perspective from the Cathedral.

-Moreover, from our perspective, the exhibitions at the Deutscher Dom are not all that worthwhile.
+Moreover, from our perspective, the exhibitions at the Deutscher Dom are not all that worthwhile either, as they aren't very interesting, and you can't see the outside from here.

 Transport